ucfnnbx/BurntCaloriesCalculator-MobileApplication/README.md

 2. Open folder with Android Studio or Visual Studio Code IDE.
 3. Get packages: From the terminal: Run flutter pub get .
 From VS Code: Click Get Packages located in right side of the action ribbon at the top of pubspec.yaml indicated by the Download icon.
 From Android Studio/IntelliJ: Click Pub get in the action ribbon at the top of pubspec.yaml.
 4. For connection to API please generate an API key on https://api-ninjas.com/
+5. Build the project with Android emulator, ios simulator or physical device connected

 ##  Contact Details
 Email: 915652009@qq.com